Cisplatin/Grandmaster/README.md

-move <pos> <pos>   # Moves the piece at the given position undo               # Returns the game to the state before the last move resign             # Resigns from the current game
+move <pos> <pos>   # Moves the piece at the given position undo               # Returns the game to the state before the last move resign             # Resigns from the current game export <file>      # Writes the PGN-ified game to the given file
 ```

 ## Features To-do:
 - Ability to load/save games in .PGN format
 - Ability to load/save players (with ELO rating)
 - Ability to promote pawns
+- Ability to move with standard PGN notation
 - Stalemate if moves are repeated enough
 - Method to allow for draw control
 - ELO scoring for players